Enchantress (Marvel Comics): Amora

 The Enchantress' parentage is unknown, though it is known she was born in Asgard and has a sister by the name of Lorelei.
 Amora began learning magic as an apprentice of Karnilla, Queen of the Norns, but was eventually banished.
 She continued learning magic on her own, notably by seducing others well versed in magic and learning their secrets.
 In time, Amora became one of the more powerful magic-wielders in Asgard, with her magical arsenal focused on (but not limited to) charming and mind-controlling people.
 Her by-then well-renowned beauty did not hinder in this.

-In her first appearance, she is sent by Odin to eliminate Thor's human love interest, whom Odin sees as a distraction.
+In her first appearance, Odin sends the Enchantress to eliminate Jane Foster, whom Odin sees as a distraction.
 She also hopes to have the thunder god for herself.
 She is assisted by a powerful minion — Skurge, the Executioner.
 The Executioner loved the Enchantress, and she strings him along with her feminine wiles, using him as her muscle.
-She aids Loki by attempting to seduce Thor in his Don Blake identity and by sending the Executioner to kill Jane Foster.
+She aids Loki by attempting to seduce Thor in his Don Blake identity and by sending the Executioner to kill Jane.
 Although the Executioner traps Foster in another dimension, Thor is able to bring her back by giving Skurge his hammer.
-When the Enchantress begins to turn Skurge into a tree (for returning Foster) Skurge releases Thor from the pact in exchange for his help.
-Amora then tries to change Thor's hammer into a hissing serpent, but it is immune to her magic.
+When the Enchantress begins to turn Skurge into a tree, he releases Thor from the pact in exchange for his help.
+Amora then tries to change Thor's hammer into a serpent, but it is immune to her magic.
 Thor then transports the two back to Asgard.